NVIDIA/aistore/docs/prometheus.md

 To deploy [statsd_exporter](https://github.com/prometheus/statsd_exporter):

 * you could either use [prebuilt container image](https://quay.io/repository/prometheus/statsd-exporter);
-* or, `git clone` or `go get` the exporter's own repository at https://github.com/prometheus/statsd_exporter and then run it as shown above.
+* or, `git clone` or `go install` the exporter's own repository at https://github.com/prometheus/statsd_exporter and then run it as shown above.
 Just take a note of the default StatsD port: **8125**.

 To test a combination of AIStore and [statsd_exporter](https://github.com/prometheus/statsd_exporter) without Prometheus, run the exporter with debug: